kgruver/StructuredConnectivity/README.md

 This repository serves to store the data and code for the Gruver et al. 2023 BioRxiv manuscript "Structured connectivity in the output of the cerebellar cortex."

-Custom Python code used to perform various statistical analyses are located within the "Datasets and code" directory, in addition to datasets required to replicate or demo analyses.
+Custom Python code used to perform various statistical analyses are located within the "Datasets and code" directory, in addition to datasets required to replicate analyses.

-Most of the code was run in a Jupyter notebook environment and relies on various Python packages and libraries.
-These are specified in the source code file for each analysis.
+Most of the code was run in a Jupyter notebook environment and relies on packages and libraries listed in the requirements.txt file.

 Code used to produce visualization models of cerebellar nuclear neurons within the cerebellar fastigial nucleus, using the Brainrender package, are located within the "Brainrender 3D visualization" directory.
 To perform 3D data visualization, download of additional files and packages will be required to run the Brainrender software.